 Mr. Fudens' email address: firstname.lastname@example.org

-Your essay can be emailed to us or typed out and handed in to us.
+Your essay can be emailed or typed out and handed in to me.

 In your essay, be sure to